Skip to code content (skip section selection)

 (1) Any additional age credit provided under the ERIP shall be applied towards the fifty-five (55)-year minimum age requirement for LACERS retiree health subsidies.
 Any applicable additional Service and/or Service Credit provided under the ERIP shall count toward the retiree health subsidy formula.
 ERIP Group 5 members are not guaranteed eligibility for any LACERS retiree health subsidies.

-(2) A person retiring under the ERIP whose applicable ERIP Group changes between the ERIP Beginning Date and the person’s effective date of retirement shall select the Group to which the person wishes to belong (that is, either the person’s applicable Group as of the ERIP Beginning Date, or the person’s applicable Group as of his or her effective date of retirement).
+(2) A person retiring under the ERIP whose applicable ERIP Group changes between the ERIP Beginning Date and the person’s effective date of retirement shall select the Group to which the person wishes to belong (that is, either the person’s applicable Group as of the ERIP Beginning Date, or the person’s applicable Group as of the person’s effective date of retirement).

-(3) A person retiring under the ERIP who belongs to a certain ERIP Group due to the purchase of GSB time may attempt to change his or her Group by requesting a refund of the GSB time purchased, provided that the request for refund is consistent with existing GSB program policies.
+(3) A person retiring under the ERIP who belongs to a certain ERIP Group due to the purchase of GSB time may attempt to change the person’s Group by requesting a refund of the GSB time purchased, provided that the request for refund is consistent with existing GSB program policies.
 To change Groups in this manner, the request for refund must be approved by LACERS prior to the person’s effective date of retirement.

-(4) A person’s ERIP service retirement allowance may never exceed his or her Final Compensation as defined in Section 4.1001.
+(4) A person’s ERIP service retirement allowance may never exceed the person’s Final Compensation as defined in Section 4.1001.
 This provision is intended to comport with Section 4.1007(c).

 (6) The ERIP does not extend any deadlines for purchasing Service Credit under any Service Credit purchase programs, including GSB, PSB, Back Contributions, and Re-deposits.
 All such purchases must be paid off prior to the LACERS member’s effective date of retirement.